 If the queue name already exists, the system displays a message indicating that the queue name already exists when you click Submit.
 In this case, click Previous to go back to modify the queue name.

-5. After a queue is created, you can view and select the queue for use on the Queue Management page.
+5. Once created, you can check and use it on the Queue Management page.

 It takes 6 to 10 minutes for a job running on a new queue for the first time.